-A complete 8-agent output.
+We ran the engine on our own software, competitorintelligence.co, the live implementation of agent A_01.
 Eight workflows, classified findings, sourced evidence, scored recommendations.
-This is the artifact every paid customer receives — generated from a single URL submission.
+Unedited.
+The artifact every paid customer receives, generated from a single URL submission.

 Hidden pricing contradicts the 'under 2 minutes to setup' low-friction positioning.
 Engine detected high bounce signature on /pricing absence.
 Test: 'Free for your first competitor' offer above the fold.